CA-125 blood test

 What Abnormal Results Mean

 In a woman who has ovarian cancer, a rise in CA-125 usually means that the disease has progressed or come back (recurred).
-A decrease in CA-125 usually means the disease is responding to treatment.
+A decrease in CA-125 usually means the disease is responding to current treatment.

 In healthy women, an elevated CA-125 usually does not mean ovarian cancer is present.
 Most healthy women with an elevated CA-125 do not have ovarian cancer, or any other cancer.